-- 1. Be a member in good standing of the CHS student body. - 2.
-Demonstrate a history of: - a.
+1. Be a member in good standing of the CHS student body.

+- 2. Demonstrate a history of: - a.
 Scholarship which includes cumulative weighted GPA of courses listed in 3a and 3b below for invitation and admission by grade level: - i.
 Junior candidates 90.0 or higher with no rounding - ii.
 Senior candidates 90.0 or higher with no rounding - b.
-Service to school and community-Students must document 10 hours of community service within the Clarendon school/community from beginning of their freshman year to the time of application.
+Service to school and community-Students must document 10 hours of community service within the Clarendon school/community from beginning of their freshman year to the time of application. - c.

-- c.
 Leadership in school and community-Each candidate will be asked to provide evidence of involvement in a minimum of three activities with at least two of these activities associated with the Clarendon High School community. - d.
 Character and citizenship-A candidate must have no recorded incidents of cheating or intentional dishonesty.
 Disciplinary records such as those for truancy or of knowingly violating school regulations are considered during the application process.
 A candidate must be willing to assist classmates and staff, as well as support ethical, acceptable behavior in all situations. - 3.
-Be on track to follow the Foundation with Endorsement graduation plan.
+Be on track to follow the Recommended or Distinguished Achievement graduation plan for their grade level.
 This should reflect entrance requirements and recommendations for admission to college. - a.
-Credits in the following core areas with a minimum of two D/C classes: - i.
-English: 4 credits Math: 4 credits - ii.
-Science: 4 credits - iii.
-Social Studies: 3.5 credits - iv.
-Economics: .5 credits - v.
-Fine Arts: 1 Credit - vi.
-Foreign Language: 2 credits of a single foreign language - b.
+Credits in the following core areas with a minimum of two AP classes:

+i.
+English: 4 creditsMath: 4 creditsii.
+Science: 4 credits

+iii.
+Social Studies: 3.5 creditsiv.
+Economics: .5 creditsv.
+Fine Arts: 1 Credit vi.
+Foreign Language: 2 credits of a single foreign language

+- b.
 Students not following the above course list may forfeit their membership in the National Honor Society.
 An appeal for an exceptional circumstance making it impossible or impractical to continue the recommended course of study may be given to the faculty committee to review. - 4.
 Have a desire to maintain and expand a high level of scholarship, service, leadership, and character.